Sign Up to shop

 The holidays also provide a predictable timeslot to plan for, with searches for ‘Christmas’ on CREOATE hitting a peak in late August, and continuing to spike throughout September.
 Getting seasonal stock in earlier allows retailers to test the waters regarding customer demand, while also helping to manage cash-flow, and accumulate the right amount of stock ahead of busier months closer to the holiday season when postal services are notoriously less reliable.

-Crunching the Numbers
+Crunching the numbers

-Meanwhile, in the UK, consumers are also feeling the pinch due to the rising cost of living, with George Weston, the CEO of Primark-owner Associated British Foods (ABF.L), told Reuters, ‘People are spreading their Christmas purchases across three or four paydays, rather than relying on cash that they have in hand in December’.
+In 2022, the holiday shopping season started earlier for many consumers in the United States.
+Meanwhile, in the UK, consumers are also feeling the pinch due to the rising cost of living, with George Weston, the CEO of Primark-owner Associated British Foods (ABF.L), telling Reuters, ‘People are spreading their Christmas purchases across three or four paydays, rather than relying on cash that they have in hand in December’.
 Similarly, Co CEO of M&S Katie Bickerstaffe told reporters that its customers had already bought about 30% of their clothing and homewares Christmas gifts.

 "People are planning forward a little bit now," she said, highlighting the very high demand for Christmas pyjamas.